iansjk/ian.kim/src/pages/blog/checking-if-a-property-exists-on-a-javascript-object.md

 then indexing or `in` will also return the expected result.

-It should be noted that even in these cases, if `someProperty` isn’t an own property of `myObject`, indexing or using `in` will still climb up the prototype chain and check properties unnecessarily, so using `Obect.hasOwn` is preferred.
+It should be noted that even in these cases, if `someProperty` isn’t an own property of `myObject`, indexing or using `in` will still climb up the prototype chain and check properties unnecessarily, so using `Object.hasOwn` is preferred.

 ---